KasimAhmic/autoit-js/README.md

 ## What is AutoIt JS?

 AutoIt is a Windows automation tool that can be used to automate tasks on Windows.
-AutoIt provides its own scripting language however, it can be difficult to work with if you need to integrate Winodws automation into an existing test suite.
+AutoIt provides its own scripting language however, it can be difficult to work with if you need to integrate Windows automation into an existing test suite.

 Enter AutoIt JS.